idexus/Sharp.UI/doc/styledefinition.md

 ```
 ### Resource dictionary

-All defined styles can be placed in `ResourceDictionary`
+All defined styles can be placed in the `ResourceDictionary`

 ```cs
 new ResourceDictionary